 Sometimes properties are advertised for sale before they have been built.
 You may be able to inspect a demonstration property or show suite to get a sense of the final product.

 Buying such property is known as 'buying off the plan'.
 This has different risks and considerations compared with other property purchases.
-Also, how an 'off the plan' property is sold can vary between different developments.
+Also, how an 'off the plan' property is sold can vary between developments.
 In some instances, the developer may be able to vary the design of the property without the buyer's approval, or buyers may need to pay more if the cost of construction varies.
-Delays in construction (eg. due to poor weather or further planning approval required) may also delay when the property is completed.
+Construction delays (eg. due to poor weather or further planning approval required) may also delay when the property is completed.

 Potential buyers must review the contract carefully to understand exactly what they are buying.
 When buying off the plan, the date for completing the contract is usually not until the building is finished.
 Often the buyer pays a deposit to secure the property with the balance payable upon settlement.

 Carefully check the conditions of the contract, obtaining legal advice on the benefits or restrictions provided by the terms of the contract.
 Buyers need to understand what they become liable for if they withdraw from the contract.
-Questions that buyers may want to ask include:
+Some questions to consider include:

 IMPORTANT: Always read your contract and get advice from a lawyer or licensed conveyancer.